-Override owner trust: Here you can set the level of trust for the owner of the key.
+Override owner trust: Set the level of trust for the owner of the key.
 Trust is an indication of how sure you are of a person's ability to correctly extend the Web of trust.
 When there is a key that you have not signed, the validity of the key is determined from its signatures and how much you trust the people who made those signatures.